 Getting ready for my first trip to the Himalayas

 Training - Im planning what my training is going to look like for the next 6 months.
 Ive been reading a bunch of TFNA to put together a plan that works around my schedule.
 Currently I am doing cross fit which has gotten me in the best shape of my life.
 Im also doing runs on the weekend for some endurance work.
 Starting Next week I will begin to take a day off from cross fit in order to add another endurance day in my training schedule.
 For training climbs I'm planning on doing the presidential traverse on the Appalachian Trail some time in October.
-Up to now I have been following a Intermittent fasting eating schedule 16/8 which has yielded me fantastic results ( I will be doing an article on this topic).
+Up to now I have been following a Intermittent fasting eating schedule 16/8 which has yielded me fantastic results (Click here to read the IF article).

 As usual, I will be using this trip to raise awareness for the opioid epidemic In the name of my cousin, Eduardo Caceres who passed away of an opioid overdose.
 All donations raised will be used 100% by the HERO Foundation to educate and treat those in need.
 Hundreds of people are dying everyday at the hands of this nasty drug and we have the power to do something about it.